michel-kraemer/gradle-download-task/README.md

 systemProp.http.nonProxyHosts=*.nonproxyrepos.com|localhost
 ```

-Put this file in your project's root directory or in your Gradle home directory.
+Put this file in your project’s root directory or in your Gradle home directory.

 HTTPS is also supported: